Sayanta66/Documentation-Portfolio/README.md

 * [What's new in Kubernetes v1.25? / In-depth analysis - Civo](https://hackmd.io/MofAUul3RhWyvMon4tzgeg)
 * [All you need to know about Internal Developer Platforms and architecting one with Backstage and Humanitec / Humanitec](https://docs.google.com/document/d/1MnJBgcBwsMaz3YoX77L8flNtWvruZrBifMAXOX8LUM4/edit)
 * [Kubernetes interview questions for beginners / Civo](https://www.civo.com/blog/kubernetes-questions-for-beginners)

+## Glossaries

+The Civo Kubernetes and Cloud-native glossary is out now.
+Check it out from [Kubernetes and Cloud-Native A-Z Guide](https://www.civo.com/blog/kubernetes-and-cloud-native-az-guide).

+## Newsletters

+* Written **52 Dev-Catch-Up issues** for [DevShorts](https://www.devshorts.in/archive?sort=new).

+## Content Strategy and Information Architecture

+**Case Study**: To create the information architecture and content strategy for a fictional company named Protekt and use a static site generator to show the created documentation structure.

+**Work Done**: I created the **documentation structure** in accordance with the **developer journey** and used **Mkdocs with Material theme** as the static site generator.
+Since, this is a documentation which is catering mostly to developers, I structured the documentation in lieu of that.
+Although, some non-technical product managers can also access the documentation.
+Hence, the idea of putting references and concepts took place.
+I have added glimpses **on how a person can navigate through the documentation**.
+Alongside, I have mock-documented the introductory prose and a feature tutorial that shows the usage of Protekt's feature-specific SDK with multiple coding languages and frameworks.
+Furthermore, I **hosted the documentation** with the help of **GitHub workflows**.

+**Protekt Documentation Plan**: Check out [Protekt Documentation Plan](https://docs.google.com/presentation/d/1090FK7MniRrgunvVw8I8aoFK6zLvi871oTa3HNyKYcs/edit?slide=id.p#slide=id.p).
+**Protekt Documentation**: Check out [Protekt Documentation](https://sayanta66.github.io/Mkdocs-hackmamba-assignment/).

+## E-Books

+Coming Soon......

 ## Upcoming articles: